-Is a vacation on the dreamy Greek isles of Santorini, Mykonos and Rhodes on your bucket list?
-These are three of the most popular Greek islands, and for good reason.
-Situated in the clear blue waters of the Aegean Sea, they are stops on this amazing Greek Isles cruise from Athens.
+Is a vacation on the dreamy Greek isles of Santorini, Mykonos, and Rhodes on your bucket list?
+These are three of the most famous Greek islands.
+Situated in the clear blue waters of the Aegean Sea, they are stops on this fantastic Greek Isles cruise from Athens.

 You can visit these islands and more stunning destinations on a 7-night cruise with Norwegian Cruise Line.
 Without the hassle of domestic flights or island hopping!

-In this article you will find a suggestion for a 10-night package for a fantastic Mediterranean cruise from Athens, Greece.
-The package is 3 nights (2 days) in Athens followed by a 7 night (8 days) cruise with Norwegian Cruise Line.
+In this article, you will find a suggestion for a 10-night package for a fantastic Mediterranean cruise from Athens, Greece.
+We suggest three nights (2 days) in Athens and a 7-night (8 days) cruise with Norwegian Cruise Line.

-Best of all, it’s easy to book yourself.
-This way you have complete control over your vacation!
+Best of all, if you book a cruise yourself, you have complete control over your vacation.
 And you can, of course, extend your stay with more pre- or post-cruise hotel nights!

-3 nights Athens + 7 night Greek Isles Cruise
+3 nights in Athens + 7 night Greek Isles Cruise

-If you’re looking for a warm and welcoming destination to start your cruise vacation, Athens is the perfect place.
-You’ll have 2 days to explore this exciting city before heading off on your voyage of discovery.
+Athens is an exciting place to start your cruise vacation.
+You’ll have two days to explore this awe-inspiring city before heading off on your Mediterranean cruise.

 There’s so much to see and do that it’ll be hard to pack it all into just two days.
-But that’s ok, just extend your stay with more hotel nights if you want to, and book your flights to match your itinerary.
+Extend your stay with more hotel nights if time and budget allow, and book your flights to match your itinerary.

-Greek culture has had such an influence on Western society since ancient times that it’s amazing to experience this for yourself.
+Greek culture has influenced Western society since ancient times, and it’s fantastic to experience this for yourself.
 From mythology to democracy, Greece has been shaping our world for centuries.

 Day 1: Arrive in Athens